Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

 5. Performance bottleneck and waste of money

-In most cases, your system will work with differing RAMs but it generally has an extra load on your system.
-Also, RAM has a major role in your system’s overall performance and a slow or single-channel RAM can easily cause a bottleneck.
+In most cases, your system will work with differing RAMs, but it generally has an extra load on your system.
+Also, RAM has a major role in your system’s overall performance, and a slow or single-channel RAM can easily cause a bottleneck.
 Another thing is that you would definitely have paid more for one memory because it will have a higher speed.
-So, that extra speed that your system won’t recognize, will be used for nothing at all.
+So, that extra speed that your system won’t recognize will be used for nothing at all.
 You are spending your money for nothing.

 6. BIOS/UEFI issues